- Find a Trail

 - Get Involved

 The Foothills Trail runs along Colorado Springs' western border at the base of the majestic Rocky Mountains.
 You'll begin near Oak Valley Ranch Park and travel south along an irrigation channel, Flying W Ranch Road and N. 30th Street through residential neighborhoods.
 After a short distance, you'll come to Garden of the Gods Road.
 If you turn east along this road, you can connect to the Sinton Trail, which will take you 3 miles southeast into the city.

 As you continue along N. 30th Street, you'll see more open vistas and the scenic rolling terrain of the foothills.
-About 1 1/2 miles south of your starting point, you'll come to the Glen Eyrie Reservoir area.
+Soon you'll come to the Glen Eyrie Reservoir area.
 In the vicinity is the Glen Eyrie Castle, a sprawling Tudor-style estate built in 1904 by railroad tycoon General William Palmer, the city's founder.
 For a fee and with an advance reservation, you can tour the castle and its landscaped grounds nestled among beautiful rock formations and pine trees.
 The trail crosses N. 30th Street just after the turn-off to the castle grounds.